 Asian Studies

 The purpose of this interdisciplinary program is to broaden the students' perspective by enhancing their understanding and appreciation of Asian culture and institutions.
-This pro-gram combines the offerings of several departments, such as art, economics, history, foreign languages, political science, religion and sociology and anthropology.
+This program combines the offerings of several departments, such as art, economics, history, foreign languages, political science, religion and sociology and anthropology.

 Classical Studies

 The minor in Classical Studies introduces students to the literature, culture, philosophy, history, and languages of Greco-Roman civilization.
-The requirement is successful completion of 24 credit hours chosen from the following courses offered by participating departments.
-Students who take Latin or Greek can apply up to 12 credit hours to the minor.

 Disability Studies